Hackmonstar/Autonomous-Robotic-Arm/README.md

 ## Future Improvements

-Potential improvements include:
+Possible future enhancements include:

 - Integration of computer vision for object detection
-- AI-based motion planning
+- AI-based autonomous task planning
-- Wireless control and monitoring
-- Increased precision and payload capacity
+- Improved robotic arm precision
+- Mobile app interface enhancements
+- Internet of Things (IoT) connectivity

 ---

 ## Conclusion

-The Autonomous Robotic Arm project demonstrates the integration of mechanical systems, electronics, and embedded programming to create a functional automation system.
-The project highlights the potential of robotics in solving real-world automation challenges and serves as a foundation for more advanced intelligent robotic systems.
+The Autonomous Robotic Arm with Wireless Mobile Control demonstrates the integration of robotics, embedded systems, and wireless communication technologies to create a remotely operable and programmable robotic system.
+The project highlights how robotic systems can combine automation with user-controlled operation for flexible and intelligent applications.